galaxyproject/iwc/workflows/proteomics/clinicalmp/clinicalmp-data-interpretation/README.md

 ## Processing
-Perform taxonomic and functional annotations using Unipept and statistical analysis using MSstatsTMT.
+Perform taxonomic and functional annotations for quantified microbial peptides using Unipept.
+Select microbial and human protein groups to perform statistical analysis using MSstatsTMT.